 Andrew Crane was initially exposed to photography while living in and backpacking throughout East Asia (2010-2014).
 His photography work’s subject diversity has expanded and image quality has improved while living in a small city in North America (2015-Present).
 His collection of work concentrates primarily on the documentation and exploration of landscapes, nature, culture, weather events, and urban environments.
 This documentation can be defined as the capture of unique environmental patterns using advanced photography and observational planning techniques (tracking river flows, weather radars, physical maps, seasonal changes, optimum lighting documentation, etc.).
-Andrew Crane currently holds an M.Ed in World Languages Education and is working as a Chinese teacher at Palm Beach Day Academy.
+Andrew Crane currently holds an M.Ed in World Languages Education and is working as a Chinese teacher at a school in Florida.

 Financial gain is not the purpose of this website.
 Nevertheless, financial contributions are highly appreciated and will help to improve the overall quality of the blog and photography.
 To make a contribution please visit the donate link from the top menu.

 Crane, Andrew J. Yosemite Falls.
 Integral Psychotherapy.
 2017.
 Routledge.
 London.
 Print.

 Crane, Andrew J. Chickasaw NWR Waterfall.
 Oklahoma Today Magazine.
 June 2017.
 Oklahoma City.
 Print.

 Crane, Andrew J. Optimal Language Learning Cover Image.
 2017.
 Rowman & Littlefield.
 Washington DC.
 Print.